Star Trek: Lower Decks season 3: Development and writing

 When announcing the premiere date for the second season of Star Trek: Lower Decks in April 2021, Paramount+ also officially ordered a 10-episode third season of the series.
-Writing for the season had begun by late May, with creator and showrunner Mike McMahan knowing the direction for half of the season's episodes at that point.
+Writing for the third season had begun by late May, with creator and showrunner Mike McMahan knowing the direction for half of the season's episodes at that point.
 All of the scripts for the season were completed by mid-September.

-The series focuses on the support crew, or "lower deckers", of the USS Cerritos, though McMahan came to feel by the end of the second season that the bridge crew should also be explored more because they are "the top of the USS Cerritos but they're one of the bottoms of the fleet.
+The series focuses on the low-ranking support crew, or "lower deckers", of the USS Cerritos.
+By the end of the second season, McMahan came to feel that the ship's senior officers should be explored more in the series because they are "the top of the USS Cerritos but they're one of the bottoms of the fleet.
 That makes the Cerritos itself a lower decker."
-Following the second season's cliffhanger ending, McMahan said the third would follow Captain Freeman's trial for allegedly destroying the Pakled homeworld.
-This continues the series' ongoing storyline about the Pakleds.
-The third season also explores the new relationship between Beckett Mariner and Jennifer Sh'reyan, but McMahan said Mariner's romantic relationship would not become the focus of the series as her character arc was still based on her friendships and her relationship with her mother, Captain Freeman.
-He said Mariner and Freeman had grown closer in the second season and the latter's arrest would lead to a new dynamic, with Mariner not "directing her energy in the most applicable way" in the third season.
-Freeman's trial is resolved quickly in the season premiere, during a montage of events that the main characters were not involved in featuring Star Trek characters Morgan Bateson and Tuvok.
-McMahan felt this was "perfectly in keeping with the point of the series".
+Following the second season's cliffhanger ending, McMahan said the third season would depict Captain Freeman's trial for allegedly bombing the Pakled homeworld.
+The third season also explores the new relationship between Beckett Mariner and Jennifer Sh'reyan, but the focus for Mariner's character remains her friendships and her relationship with her mother, Captain Freeman.
+McMahan said Mariner and Freeman had grown closer in the second season and the latter's arrest would lead to a new dynamic, with Mariner using her energy in non-constructive ways.
+Freeman's trial is resolved quickly in the season premiere, during a montage of events that the main characters were not involved in featuring the well-known characters Morgan Bateson and Tuvok from previous Star Trek series.
+McMahan said there was an "amazing episode" of Star Trek happening in the background of the premiere which the main characters were not aware of because they work in the lower decks, aligning with executive producer Alex Kurtzman's description of the series as having the "A story" of a typical Star Trek episode taking place in the background of each Lower Decks episode.